List of outdoor ice hockey games: Popularity

 Outdoor games have proven to be immensely popular with fans.
 For the 2003 Heritage Classic, the NHL received over 900,000 requests from all over the world for a chance to buy one of the 57,167 tickets available.
 CBC's Hockey Night in Canada telecast of the game drew 2.7 million viewers, a record for a regular season game for the half-century old television program.
 In the United States, the Winter Classics have been a ratings winner; 4.56 million people watched the 2011 Winter Classic, and the game led to a ratings win for NBC in the coveted 18–49 age group despite the fact that poor weather forced the NHL to move the start time of the game back several hours on less than a day's notice.
 It became the most watched NHL regular season game in the last 36 years.
 The games have been credited as causing increased interest in hockey in the United States.
 In Russia, the Kontinental Hockey League (KHL) hosted its first All-Star Game in 2009 in Moscow's Red Square.
-The league used the location to promote the KHL amidst the global financial crisis.
+The league used the location to promote the KHL during the 2008 financial crisis.